developerHobday/gpt/README.md

 * If ChatGPT doesn't log out
 Remove all browser data (`rm -rf context`)

-* If running in headful mode (browser showing), do not restore old tabs
+* do not restore old tabs if browser crashes

+* Getting 403 from chat.openai.com
+Copy in the context into the dist folder

+* ERROR PlaywrightCrawler: Request failed and reached maximum retries. requestHandler timed out after X seconds Increase maxRuntimeSeconds in config.yaml
+However, it should not be anywhere near 1 hour if it is regularly running on an hourly cron.